OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Buff_Effect_System.md

 ```

 ### Disabled Effects

+**Game Rule Summary**: When someone casts a weaker version of an effect you already have, it doesn't just disappear - it goes into a "disabled" state waiting its turn.
+If the stronger effect expires or gets dispelled, the disabled effect automatically activates so you don't lose your magical protection.
+This prevents gaps in your buffs when multiple casters are helping you.

 Effects that are worse than currently active effects are added as disabled:
 - Tracked separately from active effects
 - Automatically re-enabled when better effect expires